sbabic/swupdate/doc/source/sw-description.rst

 name and if necessary adjusts size or type (see below).
-If no volume with the given name is found, a new volume is created on the UBI device attached to the MTD device given by ``device``. ``device`` can be specified by number (e.g. "mtd4") or by name (the name of the MTD device, e.g. "ubi_partition").
+If no volume with the given name is found, a new volume is created on the UBI device attached to the MTD device given by ``device``. ``device`` can be specified by number (e.g., "mtd4") or by name (the name of the MTD device, e.g., "ubi_partition").
 The UBI device is attached automatically.

 The default behavior of swupdate is to create a dynamic UBI volume.
 To